meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 ## Context Tree Weighting
 Context Tree Weighting (CTW) is a beautiful algorithm invented by Willems, Shtarkov, and Tjalkens [[1]](#references) that efficiently computes a weighted sum over all prediction suffix trees of depth $D$ for a binary alphabet.
 Naively, this would take $O(2^D)$, while CTW computes it in $O(D)$.

 We first build a complete binary tree of depth $D$, called the context tree.
-Like a prediction suffix tree, each node is labeled by its corresponding $s$.
-Each node stores the frequencies of 0's and 1's that occur after context $s$, and computes a probability $P^s$ recursively from its children as follows: Let $x_1\dots x_n$ be the past symbols, then the probability stored at the node $s$ is defined as
+Like a prediction suffix tree, each node is labeled by its corresponding suffix $s$.
+Each node stores the frequencies of 0's and 1's that occur after suffix $s$, and computes a probability $P^s$ recursively from its children as follows: Let $x_1\dots x_n$ be the past symbols, then the probability stored at the node $s$ is defined as

 $$P^s = \begin{cases}P_e(x_{1}^n) & \text{ if } s \text{ is a leaf }\\
 		\frac{1}{2}\left(P_e(x_{1}^n) + P^{s0}P^{s1}\right)& \text{ otherwise.} \end{cases} $$